flutter/website/src/get-started/flutter-for/react-native-devs.md

 };
 ```

 Flutter uses the `http` package.
-To install the `http` package, add it to
+To install the `http` package,
-the dependencies section of our pubspec.yaml.
+add it to the dependencies' section of our pubspec.yaml.

 ```yaml
 dependencies: